There are three basic requirements for students in the Honors Program.

 Maintain a 3.5 grade point average.

-Students whose overall GPA falls below 3.5 are placed on probation for one semester.
-If their GPA rises above 3.5 by the end of the probationary semester, they are removed from probation.
-If their GPA remains below 3.5 for two consecutive semesters, they are dismissed from the program.
+Students whose overall GPA falls below 3.5 are placed on probation.
+If their GPA rises above 3.5 by the end of the probationary period, they are removed from probation.
+If their GPA remains below 3.5 at the end of the probationary period, they are dismissed from the program.
+The probationary period is one year for first and second year students and one semester for junior and seniors.
+For students in the three year degree program, the probationary period is one year for their first year and one semester after.
 However, any dismissed student can request to rejoin the program if their GPA rises back to 3.5.

 2. Four Challenge Requirement:

 To graduate with Honors, students must complete a total of four academic challenges that span across the academic divisions.
 Each student can pursue these challenges as best fits their interests and academic schedules.
 Each student must complete at least one Individual Challenge — Traditional, Research or Creative — that is pursued one-on-one with a faculty supervisor.
-Students must complete at least one Challenge each year to remain in good standing in program.
 Types of challenges includes:

 - Honors Seminars (HS): One-credit seminars restricted to Honors Program students.
-These classes change every semester and are among the most popular challenge option among the Honors students.
-Seminars involve in-depth study and discussion of a topic from disciplinary or interdisciplinary perspectives.
+These classes change every semester and involve in-depth study and discussion of a topic from disciplinary or interdisciplinary perspectives.
 Students selecting Honors Seminars should be mindful of the divisional requirements (see below).
 The Honors Seminar grade must be B+ or better to qualify as a successful challenge.
 No Paperwork Needed

 - Individual Challenges (all students must complete at least one)

 - Traditional Challenges are pursued within the framework of a course and must be clearly “above and beyond” the ordinary graded course requirements.
-Typically students will compose an extra research paper of 8 to 10 pages; however, other projects are possible, including doing additional laboratory work, presentations, specialized research, etc. Please consult the Honors co-chairs if you have any questions about a potential project.
-The challenge work does not count toward the normal course requirements, but it must be completed by the end of the term and the overall grade for it and the course must be “B+” or better.
+Typically students will compose an extra research paper of 8 to 10 pages; however, other projects are possible, including doing additional laboratory work, presentations, specialized research, etc. The challenge work does not count toward the normal course requirements, but it must be completed by the end of the term and the overall grade for it and the course must be “B+” or better.
 The Honors Program Honors Committee sets due dates for Traditional Challenge proposals twice a year, usually in October and March.
-Paperwork Needed – Proposal to start and an summary Abstract upon completion.
+Paperwork Needed – Proposal to start and summary Abstract upon completion.

 - Research Challenges are pursued independently with a faculty member from any division, any department.
 They are not connected to a particular course and need not be completed in one semester (although we recommend that students do not take more than two semesters to finish).
 In the past, Honors students have composed research papers (usually 8 -10 pages), run experiments, done field research, and many other types projects.
 An internships or community based service learning project that does not earn credit may serve as a research challenge.
-Please consult with one of the co-directors before submitting such a proposal.
 The Honors Program Honors Committee set due dates for Research Challenge proposals twice a year, usually in early October and March.
 The project is not credit bearing, and must be at a level of B+ or better to qualify as a successful challenge.
 Paperwork Needed – Proposal to start and an summary Abstract upon completion.

 3. Divisional Requirements: